 20. Lineage Eternal

-This is an action role-playing game where players slay enemies to improve their skills and get better equipment.
+This is an action role playing game (ARPG Game) where players slay enemies to improve their skills and get better equipment.
 The game features various characters, each with a variety of weapons, abilities, and skills players can use.

 The game is still being developed and available on early access, but players can’t wait for its release due to its characters and gameplay.